-Option 3.
-Do nothing.
-The third option is to do nothing and hope you don’t get caught.
+The third option is to do nothing and to hope you don’t get caught.
 The danger in that is if they have you fill out a job application, you need to be honest because you can get fired at any point in the future if they find out and/or if they check your references and verify dates of employment.

 Unfortunately, there’s really no safe alternative other than withdrawing, because, with any scenario, there’s a chance they won’t consider you for the job once they find out.
 Plus, again, you could be fired in the future if the company finds out you didn't tell the truth.